Find your dream Christmas tree at one of these local farms

 4968 U.S. 68 North, Yellow Springs.
 937-708-6828

-Types of trees, costs: Cut your own Scotch Pine, White Pine, Norway Spruce, Canaan Fir, Blue Spruce and Concolor Fir.
+Types of trees, costs: Cut your own Scotch Pine, White Pine, Norway Spruce, Canaan Fir and Concolor Fir.
 All pines start at $59.
 Spruce trees start at $64.
 Fir trees start at $75.
 Small live potted Blue Spruce and Norway Spruce start at $89.

 Extras: Will shake, wrap and load every tree.
 Wreaths, stands and decorations to complete your Christmas tree shopping.
-Wreaths start at $22.95.
 Saws available.
 Gift shop available.
 Free hot chocolate and popcorn available.

-Hours: 11 a.m. to 5:30 p.m., Monday through Friday, 9 a.m. to 5:30 p.m. on Saturday and Sunday.
-The farm is open for business beginning on Nov.
-27 and will remain open for the season until all trees are sold.
+Hours: 11 a.m. to 5:30 p.m., Monday through Friday, and 9 a.m. to 5:30 p.m. on Saturday and Sunday.
+The farm is open for business beginning Nov.
+26 and will remain open for the season until all trees are sold.

 Directions: Take U.S. 68 to one mile north of Yellow Springs.
 Located just south of the big red barn, look for the little red tree barn next to Route 68.